GEO-BON/bon-in-a-box-pipeline-engine/documentation_website/protconn_pipeline.md

 ## Introduction

 The Protected Connected Index (ProtConn) is a component indicator in the Global Biodiversity Framework (GBF).
 ProtConn measures the percent of a given country or region that is conserved and managed through well-connected protected areas.
 This is an important indicator for assessing progress towards goals A and Target 3 of the GBF, which aim to have 30% of land area protected by a network of well-connected protected areas by 2030.

+## 'Use Case'/Context

-ProtConn can be used to assess current progress towards these goals and for protected area planning and design.
+ProtConn can be used to assess current progress towards the goals outlined in the introduction and for protected area planning and design.

 ## Pipeline limitations